brightsign/node.js-starter-project/README_BrightAuthor.md

 1. Create a plugin, or use **node-server.brs** from the example, to launch your Node.js application.
 2. In the BrightAuthor **Presentation Properties** under **Autorun**, add the script plugin to enable Node.js in your presentation.
 ![](https://github.com/stmulq/node.js-starter-project/blob/Documentation_updates/PresentProperties1.png)
-3. Under **Files**, add the two zip files from your source directory – **dist/node-server.zip** and **www.zip**.
+3. Under **Files**, add the **dist/node-server.zip** file from your source directory.
 ![](https://github.com/stmulq/node.js-starter-project/blob/Documentation_updates/PresentProperties2.png)

 ### Display Files from your Webserver
-In this example, we serve the *www* folder with static files, but you can change it to whatever index.html you want to display in a browser.
-The zip in this example has all files at the root when unzipped (there should be no folder hierarchy), and is called www.zip.
-The webpack process will create a *node-server.zip* file in the *dist* folder.

-If you have used the unmodified example, enter the *http://<ip_address_of_ brightsign>:9090/www/readme.md* in a browser.
+If you have used the unmodified example, enter the *http://<ip_address_of_ brightsign>:9090/filename* in a browser (replace filename and the ip address with your specific information).
 It should then display the readme.md file.

 ## Appendix
 ### Appendix A: About Webpack